Insight-XR/Unity-sdk-test/README.md

   - The Replay Mode toggle is used to determine if the game is to be played as a session or to be viewed as a recording.
 Running the game with the toggle does the respective disabling.
   - Provide your Customer ID, User ID, Replay Bucket URL (For WebGL Replay), and your API Key in the given data.
   - The details in the Network Uploader are Amazon S3 Information.

+### Recording and Viewing
+- If You intend to View in Dashboard, then the follow this step, or skip
+  - Navigate to `Assets`>`UnityGLTF`.`Export Active Scene as GLTF`
+  - Save the Files to a folder outside your unity Project
+  - Compress up the files into a `.zip` format, and head to the `Projects` tab in the console to upload the model (The Zip File)
+  - Recordings made after the upload will be associated with this Model.

+- Make sure the `Replay` tick-mark on the DataHandLayer os off, this indicates that the session is recording
+- When a session is does recording, either press the `X Button on your Left Touch Controller`, or the `M Button the the Keyaboard`.
+This is to stop recording the session.
+This is purely game logic and part of the `Game Logic` Gameobject in the Template Setup.
+- During the Process, the motion data is then packed and saved locally for viewing purposes.
+If Networking is setup, then the SDK shall upload the Save File to the cloud location for dashboard use.
+(For online integration, do add your Customer Key and API Key)

+- To View the recording in the `Editor`, Click on the replay mode in the DataHandleLayer and use the `<` `>` keys to watch the recording in play mode.
+- To View the recording on the Dashboard, just login, locate the user ID you uploaded under, play the 3D rendered captured Motion Data

 ## Using the SDK
 - Utilize the `InsightXRAPI` script on the `DatahandleLayer`: